 In this case the data file will always be closed regardless of whether an exception is raised in the try/except block or not.
 Note that this is different behavior to the else clause of try/except because it only gets called if no exception is raised, and equally simply putting the code outside the try/except block would mean the file was not closed if the exception was anything other than a ZeroDivisionError.
-Only a try/finally construct ensures that the file is always closed.
+Only adding a finally block ensures that the file is always closed.

-Also notice that I put the file() statement outside the try/except block.
-That is purely a stylistic decision to make it align with the close() statement.
-If I'd actually wanted to catch a file open error I'd have moved it into the try/except block and added another except statement.
+Also notice that I put the open() statement inside the try/except block.
+If I'd actually wanted to catch a file open error all I'd need to do is add another except block for an IOError.
+Why not try that yourself then try opening a non-existent file to see it in action?